F. Charles Brunicardi

 F. Charles Brunicardi (born May 10, 1954) is an American physician.

-On July 1, 2011, Brunicardi rejoined the UCLA faculty as Moss Foundation Professor of Gastrointestinal and Personalized Surgery and Chief of General Surgery at the UCLA Santa Monica Medical Center and a Vice Chairman of the Department of Surgery at the David Geffen School of Medicine at UCLA.
+On July 1, 2011, Brunicardi rejoined the University of California, Los Angeles faculty as Moss Foundation Professor of Gastrointestinal and Personalized Surgery and Chief of General Surgery at the UCLA Medical Center, Santa Monica and a Vice Chairman of the Department of Surgery at the David Geffen School of Medicine at UCLA.
 He is currently the Senior Vice President and Dean of the College of Medicine at SUNY Downstate Health Sciences University.

 Early life and education

 Brunicardi was born in Perth Amboy, New Jersey, on May 10, 1954.
 He attended Johns Hopkins University, graduating Phi Beta Kappa in 1976.
-He graduated from Rutgers University School of Medicine in Piscataway, New Jersey.
-Upon graduation from Rutgers Medical School in 1980, Brunicardi served as a research assistant in the Department of Anesthesiology at Cornell University Medical Center in New York, New York.
+He then attended Rutgers University School of Medicine in Piscataway, New Jersey.
+During his time as a medical student, Brunicardi posed for full-nude photographs for photographer Jack Mitchell, which sparked controversy when he assumed his role as Dean of the SUNY Downstate College of Medicine.
+Upon graduation from Rutgers Medical School in 1980, Brunicardi served as a research assistant in the Department of Anesthesiology at Cornell University Medical Center in Manhattan, New York.
 Brunicardi interned in surgery at Mount Zion Hospital in San Francisco, California and was a surgical resident at SUNY Downstate Medical Center in Brooklyn, New York from 1982-1983.
 From 1983-1986 he was a fellow in research in the Department of Surgery at SUNY Health Science Center and won several national and international research awards.
 From 1986-1988 he was a Senior Resident in Surgery at SUNY, and from 1988-1989 he was the Chief Resident of General Surgery at SUNY Health Science Center.